In the summer of 2013, I nearly lost one of my best friends to “workahol”, you know, the stuff that workaholics are addicted to.

 No matter how bad it might seem right now, you haven’t been shot in the head.
-You can recover and you can overcome whatever challenges face you.
+You can recover from burnout and you can overcome whatever challenges face you.

 Don’t the panic button.
 Keep a level head.
 Search for the solution.
 And remain calm, cool, and collected no matter what.

 Recovering from burnout is simple.
 It’s not easy, but it’s simple.

 And by following the steps laid out in this guide, you’ll be able to do it much faster than you otherwise would.